-This past weekend, I had the opportunity to attend Formula Student Germany 2017 at Hockenheimring.
+Recently, I had the opportunity to attend Formula Student Germany 2017 at Hockenheimring.
 The 5-day event is a premier racing competition where student teams from around the world compete against each other in self-constructed, formula-style race cars.
-With 8 to 12 months to prepare for the competition, the teams work tirelessly to design, build, and test their cars.
+With 8 to 12 months to prepare for the competition, the teams work tirelessly to design, build and test their cars.

 As part of the competition, the teams are judged in two broad categories: dynamic events and static events.
-The dynamic events are the most exciting part of the contest, with teams getting to race their cars to the limits in autocross, acceleration, skidpad, and endurance events.
-But speeding around the race track is only part of the competition.
-Other so-called static events, judge the teams on engineering design, cost of manufacturing, and presentation skills .
+The dynamic events are the most exciting part of the contest, with teams getting to race their cars to the limits of autocross, acceleration, skidpad, and endurance events.
+Speeding around the race track is only part of the competition, however, and other so-called static events, judge the teams on engineering design, cost of manufacturing, and presentation skills .

 For me, it was particularly interesting to see how teams were utilizing simulation software such as SimScale to improve their car’s performance and speed.
 As Abdelrahaman Ibrahim, a senior mechanical engineering student at Ain Shams University and member of the SimScale sponsored ASU racing team, explained: